 Building an Educational Community

 In 1942, Kenneth A. Wright became president of the school.
-During Wright's administration, Southern Junior College became accredited as a four-year institution and adopted the new name Southern Missionary College in 1944.
-Two men and four women received Southern's first baccalaureate degrees two years later.
+During Wright's administration, Southern Junior College became accredited as a four-year institution and adopted the new name Southern Missionary College in 1944; two men and four women received Southern's first baccalaureate degrees two years later.

-In the spring of 1944, the board announced a $300,000 expansion program, which included science (Hackman Hall) and music (Miller Hall) buildings and a library (Daniells Memorial Library).
+In the spring of 1944, the board announced a $300,000 expansion program, which included science (Hackman Hall) and music (Miller Hall) buildings, and a library (Daniells Memorial Library).

 In 1958 Conard N. Rees became president.
 New buildings began to dot the campus, including Talge Hall, the Collegedale Church, the Iles P.E.
 Center, an industrial education building, and a shopping plaza.
-The enrollment shot from 500 to more than 1,200 students, and the school introduced a new campus radio station, WSMC-FM.
+The enrollment shot from 500 to more than 1,200 students, and the school introduced a new campus radio station, WSMC FM.

 In 1967, Wilbert Schneider replaced Rees.
 During his administration, construction on Wright Hall was completed, providing offices for administration, a new cafeteria, and the student center.
 The men's dorm was demolished for the planned McKee Library, and the new home economics building (now occupied by the School of Education and Psychology) and Thatcher Hall were completed.

 In 1982, Southern Missionary College again changed its name, becoming Southern College of Seventh-day Adventists.
-Brock Hall was added in 1983, and the music building, known as Miller Hall, was refurbished and became the home of the religion department.
+Brock Hall was added in 1983, and the music building, Miller Hall, was refurbished and became the home of the religion department.

 In 1996, trustees voted to move the college toward university status, and later that year, they voted on a new name: Southern Adventist University.
 A double dedication was held the following February for the university and for the Hickman Science Center.
-The first graduate classes began in the summer of 1996.
+The first master's-level classes began in the summer of 1996.

 The New Millennium